-It is further noted that banks are instructed to "Comprehensive prepare tailor-made Risk management Guideline" based on the BB's revised risk management guideline issued on 8 October 2018 depending on the business nature, size, complexities, subject to an annual review to cope with the changing environment.
+It is further noted that banks are instructed to prepare a tailor-made "Comprehensive Risk management Guideline" based on the BB's revised risk management guideline issued on 8 October 2018 depending on the business nature, size, and complexities, subject to an annual review to cope with the changing environment.
 Besides, this guideline is also asked to submit to the BB after taking approval from the board.
-Also, banks must submit a "Review Report" on own risk management policies and effectiveness of the risk management functions after approval of the board by the end of the second month following the financial year.
-In the guideline, it is instructed as:
+Also, banks must submit a "Review Report" on own risk management policies and effectiveness of the risk management functions after approval of the board by the end of the second month

-Banks are also instructed to submit [...]
+11 Banks are also instructed to submit [?]
 A review report of Risk Management Policies and effectiveness of risk management functions with the approval of the board of directors by the end of 2nd month following the end of each year.
 (Bangladesh Bank 2018, p.
 37).